-Summary: While employed as an engineer at GE in 1962, I worked on the design of computers and digital display processors and became interested in the application of digital technology to television.
-The remainder of my career was primarily directed to this area of interest.
+Summary: While employed as an engineer at General Electric (GE) in 1962, I was involved in the design of digital display processors and digital image processors and became interested in the application of digital technology to television.
+Prior to 1962, I was involved at GE in the design of digital computers.
+The remainder of my career was primarily dedicated to the application of digital technology to imaging and television.
 Over the next few decades, I had the good fortune to work with individuals from the Pacific Rim and Europe, as well as in the Americas, on advances in this technology.
-I retired from NBC as Managing Director, Technology, at the end of 1998 after completing service as chair of the ATSC technical committee charged by FCC with documenting the ATSC advanced digital television system and as chair of the U.N.
-ITU/R Task Group charged with developing Recommendations on digital television broadcasting.
+I retired from NBC as Managing Director, Technology, at the end of 1998 after completing service as chair of the Advanced Television Systems Committee (ATSC) technical committee charged by Federal Communications Commission (FCC) with documenting the ATSC advanced digital television system and as chair of the U.N.
+International Telecommunications Union (ITU/R) Task Group charged with developing Recommendations on digital television broadcasting.
 Acceptance of the standards documentation by the FCC and the ITU Plenary completed these commitments.

 CV: (Updated NBC CV)

 Mr. Baron was the inventor in 1966 of the Vidifont, the first digital graphics generator used in television production.
 In 1980, he described a digital sampling structure and equipment interface for television that was compatible with all existing 50 Hz and 60Hz television broadcast standards.
-His system was adopted in 1982 by the Society of Motion Picture and Television Engineers (SMPTE) as SMPTE 125 and the U.N.
-International Telecommunications Union (ITU) as ITU/R Recommendation 601 as the basis of the international standards for component digital television and served, later, as the foundation for HDTV.
+His system was adopted in 1982 by the Society of Motion Picture and Television Engineers (SMPTE) as SMPTE 125 and the ITU as ITU/R Recommendation 601.
+(ITU standards are termed "Recommendations". ) Recommendation 601 was the basis of the international standards for component digital television and served, later, as the foundation for HDTV.
 He has been awarded patents in the areas of digital image processing and synthetic video generation (computer generated graphics).
 His contributions to digital imaging technology for medical applications included development of image processors that allowed for fluoroscopic radiation dosage reduction and non-invasive angiography.

-Mr. Baron had served, on NBC’s behalf, as a consultant to other General Electric divisions and various government agencies including the White House Office on Science and Technology Policy (OSTP) on television technology.
+Mr. Baron served as a consultant to other GE divisions, including the GE Research Laboratory in Schenectady, New York, and various government agencies on television technology providing briefings and reports to the FCC, Congressional and Senate staffs, the White House Office of Science and Technology Policy (OSTP), and other agencies.
 From 1987 to 1997, he served the State Department as a member of the U.S. delegation to the ITU.
 During this period, Mr. Baron was accredited to the delegation as a “special government employee”, on occasion, serving as delegation spokesperson.
 In 1992, he was elected on a ballot of the member-nations as Chairman of ITU/R-TG11/3, the Task Group charged with responsibility for developing international agreements concerning digital terrestrial television broadcasting, where he served until completion of the task in 1996.
-He also served as Chairman, Advanced Television Systems Committee, Technology Committee, (ATSC-T3), from 1994 to 1998, charged by the FCC with responsibility for documenting the U.S. digital advanced television system service standard serving as co-editor of the final document.
+He also served as Chairman from 1994 to 1998 of the ATSC Technology Committee (ATSC-T3) charged by the FCC with responsibility for documenting the U.S. digital advanced television system service standard, serving as co-editor of the final document.
 He retired from NBC when that task was completed.
 He served on the ATSC Board from 1988 through 1998.

-Prior to his joining NBC, he was employed by General Electric Co., Sylvania's Amherst Research Laboratory, CBS Laboratories, and Thomson-CSF Laboratories.
+Prior to his joining NBC, he was employed by GE, Sylvania's Amherst Research Laboratory, CBS Laboratories, and Thomson-CSF Laboratories.

 Mr. Baron is a past-president of SMPTE.
 He also served two terms as SMPTE Engineering Vice President with responsibility for supervising approximately 100 projects and approximately 600 professionals involved in developing U.S. and international technical standards.
 As SMPTE Engineering Vice President, he rewrote the Administrative Practices of the Society related to development of standards, reducing the minimum time to approve a standard from 2-1/2 years to 6 months while still meeting ANSI, IEC, ISO, and ITU requirements.